projekt0n/github-nvim-theme/Usage.md

 local specs = {
   github_dark = {
     syntax = {
-      -- Value does not start with `#` so is treated as a template.
+      -- The value does not start with `#`, so it is treated as a template. keyword = 'magenta.base',
-      -- Since `magenta` is a `shade` object the `base` value will be used. keyword = 'magenta',

-      -- Adding either `.bright` or `.dim` will change the value conditional = 'magenta.bright',
+      -- Adding either `.bright` or `.base` will change the value conditional = 'magenta.bright',

-      number = 'orange.dim',
+      number = 'orange',
     },
     git = {
-      -- A color define can also be used changed = '#f4a261',
+      -- A color defined using `#` can also be used changed = '#f4a261',
     }
   }